What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 The first few hours

-If they died at home
+If they passed away at home

 The hospital or care home will handle the medical certification.
 A doctor at the hospital will issue the MCCD.
 The staff will explain the next steps and ask about your preferred funeral director.
-You do not have to decide this immediately.
+You do not have to decide this straight away.
 You can ask them to keep the person in the hospital mortuary while you make arrangements.
 There is usually no charge for a few days.

 If the coroner is involved